shah-zeb-naveed/large-language-models/README.md

 This repository encompasses various projects related to large language modeling, focusing on different tasks.
 Below is an overview of the projects and their associated information.

-## Code Parrot: Training an LLM for Python Code Completion Assistance
+## Code Parrot: Training GPT2 for Python Code Completion Assistance

-- **Overview:** This project involves fine-tuning a GPT2-based model for code completion assistance in Python.

 ### HuggingFace Hub
 | Demo on Spaces                                                        | Model Card                                              |